kuzmik/goelo/README.md

 ## TODO later
+* a console ui that allows text entry and sending to the server (see experiments dir)
 * Bebot nonesense (markov chains, replies on mentions based on a word)
 * The other plugins like last.fm, linkgrabber, etc